 The number of Bitcoin ATMs in the country has increased from 0 to 30 in the recent past.
-After peso losing more than 50 percent of its value against the dollar so far in 2018, the inflation is expected to exceed 40 percent by the end of the year and if the situation does not improve, it would be a great opportunity for cryptocurrency industry to grow in the country.
+After peso losing more than 50 percent of its value against the dollar so far in 2018, the inflation is expected to exceed 40 percent by the end of the year and if the situation does not improve, it would be a great opportunity for the cryptocurrency industry to grow in the country.

 The interest rates in the country were raised in August, with the rate of borrowing shooting by 15 percentage points.
 The central bank said it would keep rates unchanged at 60% until at least December.
-However, the situation has been slowly improving since a plan involving IMF was put in place last month.
+However, the situation has been slowly improving since a plan involving the IMF was put in place last month.

-Further, Reuters reported that the a U.S. company called Athena Bitcoin, which specializes in cryptocurrency ATMs, is expected to launch about 30 ATMs by end of this year.
+Further, Reuters reported that the U.S. company called Athena Bitcoin, which specializes in cryptocurrency ATMs, is expected to launch about 30 ATMs by the end of this year.
 The ATMs would first support Bitcoin transactions but would expand support for other cryptocurrencies.
 U.S.-based Odyssey Group also said it was targeting at establishing 150 ATMs in the country and 80 percent of those would be operational within the first months of 2019.
 Octagon, which is owned by Odyssey, said they hoped to install about 1,600 bitcoin-enabled ATMs in a year.
 Their Bitcoin ATMs would allow bank transactions including depositing and withdrawing cash and transferring money between accounts.

-OKCoin exchange is, like the Bitcoin ATM operators, is hoping to expand in other countries in the region beyond Argentina including Chile, Brazil and Mexico.
+The OKCoin exchange is, like Bitcoin ATM operators, is hoping to expand in other countries in the region beyond Argentina including Chile, Brazi, land Mexico.

 The cryptocurrency has been expanding in various regions since the disruption caused by the China crackdown on cryptocurrencies last year.
 It was one of the largest cryptocurrency exchanges before the disruption.
 So far, the exchange is operational in the U.S. South Korea and in over 110 other countries since the start of this year.
 It offers fiat-to-crypto and crypto-to-crypto trading services in 20 states in the United States after securing a Money Service Business (MSB) licensure with the United States Financial Crimes Enforcement Network (FinCEN) in November 2017.